-This requires setting up a myGovID (separate from access to the MyGov portal).
+This requires setting up a myGovID with a standard or strong identity strength (This is separate from access to the MyGov portal).
 We suggest you have the following identification documents on hand when setting this up:

 - your individual Australian tax file number (TFN) (providing your TFN is optional, but it speeds up the process)